NGSolve/ngsolve-addon-template/README.md

 # An minimal NGSolve addon with Python bindings

 ## using the project template
-To create your own NGSolve addon project you perfrome the following steps:
+To create your own NGSolve addon project you perfrom the following steps:

 1. git-clone this project
 2. fill the project with your C++ and Python files